Trade Unionist and Socialist Coalition: Foundation

 Negotiations to found the coalition continued over several months after the EU election.
 One proposed name for the coalition was "Trade Unionists and Green Socialists Alliance".
 The RMT, which had formally supported No2EU, initially decided, in January 2010, not to similarly back TUSC, but allowed individual branches to support it.
 It later gave TUSC candidates its full backing (see below).
 On 12 January 2010, the coalition was announced and subsequently, the RMT National Council of Executives supported 20 TUSC candidates on receipt of local RMT branch requests.
 TUSC chairperson Dave Nellist stood as a candidate for the coalition in the constituency of Coventry North East.
 Among the other candidates were Jackie Grunsell in Colne Valley constituency, Keith Gibson in Hull West and Hessle, Dave Hill in Brighton Kemptown, Ian Page in Lewisham Deptford, Rob Williams in Swansea West and Tim Cutter in Southampton Itchen.

-Some political groups such as the Alliance for Workers Liberty and the Weekly Worker newspaper have argued that the coalition was formed in secret and without democratic input.
+Some political groups such as the Alliance for Workers' Liberty and the Weekly Worker newspaper have argued that the coalition was formed in secret and without democratic input.

 Meanwhile, just after the 2009 European Elections, the Socialist Workers Party, which had not taken part in No2EU but which had itself been part of the Socialist Alliance and the Respect Party, published its "Open Letter to the Left", in which it called for "a united fightback to save jobs and services" and subsequently joined TUSC; it left TUSC (England and wales) in 2017, but remained part of the autonomous Scottish TUSC for a time, before leaving entirely.

 In July 2020, the Socialist Party called for the relaunch of the electoral alliance and in September the TUSC steering committee agreed to resume standing candidates in the 2021 UK local elections.

 People's Alliance of the Left

 On 20 January 2022, it was announced that a "memorandum of understanding" had been agreed between TUSC, the Breakthrough Party, the Northern Independence Party and Left Unity.
 This alliance, known as the People's Alliance of the Left (PAL) would see the four parties work together on a future electoral strategy.
-It did not last long, however, as TUSC was removed from PAL after its Steering Committee agreed "observer status" for the Workers Party of Britain, lead by George Galloway.
+It did not last long, however, as TUSC was removed from PAL after its Steering Committee agreed "observer status" for the Workers Party of Britain, led by former Labour Party and Respect Party MP George Galloway.
 In a statement, the NIP said that degrading statements made both by Galloway and other Workers Party members about women, non-binary people and immigration had made it impossible for TUSC to remain part of PAL.

+Towards the end of July 2023, a left-wing political party merger between Breakthrough, Left Unity, People's Alliance of the Left and Liverpool Community Independents under the name "Transform" was proposed.
+It was proposed in response to "an era of crisis" which the party merger proposal claims to be "a political organisation that offers a real solution" to.
+The party merger proposal also has 10 "core principles".
+Ultimately, the TUSC did not join this merger.